soarqin/DSP_Mods/UXAssist/README.md

   + New function: `Auto navigation on sailings`, which is inspired by [CruiseAssist](https://dsp.thunderstore.io/package/tanu/CruiseAssist/) and its extension [AutoPilot](https://dsp.thunderstore.io/package/tanu/AutoPilot/)
     - It keeps Icarus on course to the target planet
     - It will try to bypass any obstacles(planets, stars or dark-fog hives) on the way
-    - Furthermore, there is also a shortcut key(Alt+A by default) which can be set in the system options window, which is used to toggle `Auto-cruise` that enables flying to targeted planets fully automatically.
+    - Furthermore, there is also a shortcut key which can be set in the system options window, which is used to toggle `Auto-cruise` that enables flying to targeted planets fully automatically.
       - Auto-cruise will start when you target a planet on star map
       - It will use warper to fly to the target planet if the planet is too far away, the range can be configured.
       - It will speed down when approaching the target planet, to avoid overshooting